eleanortracy/Cancer-Recognition-CNN/README.md

-# CNN for Breast Cancer Detection
+# Convolutional Neural Network for Breast Cancer Detection
 This project implements a Convolutional Neural Network (CNN) to classify breast histopathology images as cancerous or non-cancerous.
 The dataset used is highly relevant for medical imaging and cancer research, providing a crucial resource for developing automated cancer detection algorithms.

 Overview